 But, can your phone be used for more than just recording an idea? how good can a smart phone recording really sound?

 The first place to start is your phone’s audio settings.

 Checking your audio settings

-Regardless of how you go about things, the analogue signal being recorded has to be converted to a digital signal, using the phones analogue to digital converters (A/D converters, also referred to as ADC’s).
+Regardless of how you go about things, the analog signal being recorded has to be converted to a digital signal, using the phone’s analog to digital converters (A/D converters, also referred to as ADC’s).

-Sample rate refers to the number of samples (digital snapshots of the analogue signal) taken per second, measured in hertz, a term used to describe a unit of frequency.
-For example 44.1kHz indicates the sample rate is 44,100 samples per second or 44,100hz.
+Sample rate refers to the number of samples (digital snapshots of the analog signal) taken per second, measured in hertz, a term used to describe a unit of frequency.
+For example, 44.1kHz indicates the sample rate is 44,100 samples per second or 44,100hz.

 The human ear, however, for the most part only detects frequencies in the range of approx. 20hz to 20kHz, which begs the question: